 A2 photo printers are best for those looking for a decent-sized print output, while not compromising on the image quality and longevity of the print.
 Hence, if you’re considering buying an A2 printer, you should know which printers out there give you the best bang for your buck, yet provide excellent print quality in tandem to lower costs.

 Today, after a thorough investigation into the world of photo printers, we present to you two of the very best in the business: Epson’s SURECOLOR P800 and Canon’s imagePROGRAF Pro 1000 printers.
-Both of them look very similar on paper: high quality multiple ink systems, ability to deal with roll or cut media, and feature the best of connectivity features on offer today.
+Both of them look very similar on paper: high-quality multiple ink systems, the ability to deal with roll or cut media, and feature the best connectivity features on offer today.

 However, both of them have some very crucial differences, which we will reveal when we start with our product reviews.
-To help you make the choice, we then present general guidelines on how to go about getting a large photo printer such as the two presented below.
+To help you make the choice, we then present general guidelines on how to go about getting a large printer for art prints or photos such as the two presented below.
 Without further ado, let’s begin with the product reviews!

 Epson P800 vs Canon Pro 1000 | Best Two A2 Printers

 Epson P800 vs Canon Pro 1000: Let’s see who will come out on top!